malc-u/SomeoneKnowsSomething/TESTING.md

 #### form-delete.html

-Validation of this file brings us 1 warning and 2 errors.
+Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from footer.html and flash-alerts.html
+Action not taken - resons described in previous occurences.

+#### form-login.html

+Validation of this file brings up 1 warning and 2 errors.
+They are all equivalent to the ones from footer.html, flash-alerts.html and form-delete.html
 Action not taken - resons described in previous occurences.